ninnghazad/SWARM/README.md

 sending them to a server.
 Drones (turtles) ask the jobserver for work, and will process jobs one after another.

+Through the mapserver the explored areas are known to all drones, which speeds up exploration significantly when multiple drones navigate the same area.
+The whole map is automatically backed up to disk so it is not lost on restart.

+You don't have to manually place the turtles somewhere or program in any paths, they will navigate on their own and find paths between coordinates.

-You could, for example, send jobs to have a bunch of whole chunks somewhere far away from your base mined.
+You could, for example, have the drones mine large areas of whole chunks far away from your base.
+Drones that are free would explore the area to find a path to the mining-zone and dig away, bringing back the loot to your base.

 ---